mstksg/phys108L/src/lab09.md

 >
 > What *does* $Q = C V$ mean, anyway, for bags of water?
 Is it true for our
 > bags of water in lab 7?
 Based on your answer, do you think the water drained
 > out of your bags following truly exponential decay?
+How does this agree
+> with the behavior you actually observed?
 >
-> *Hint*: It might be easier to see what it means if you re-write it as $V =
+> *Hint*: It might be easier to see what $Q = C V$  means if you re-write it as $V =
 > \frac{1}{C} Q$.
 Identify what $Q$ and $V$ are, and then think about what $C$
 > must mean, physically.